News & Trending Money News

 This is a simple and obvious tip that your parents should have taught you: Don’t spend more than you make, make it a goal to stop living paycheck to paycheck.

-If you do spend more money than you earn, you are likely getting the money from someone else, or borrowing it from a lender.
+If you spend more money than you earn, you are likely to borrow the money from someone else or borrow it from a lender.
 Neither option is good.

 Be wary of loans